Annie Baker: 2020–present: Directorial debut

-In September 2023, Baker's "weird and great new play", Infinite Life, opened at Off-Broadway's Atlantic Theater Company directed by James Macdonald and featuring Christina Kirk, Mia Katigbak, Kristine Nielsen, Brenda Pressley, Marylouise Burke, and Pete Simpson.
-That same year Baker made her directorial film debut with the coming-of-age film Janet Planet starring Julianne Nicholson, Zoe Zeigler, and Sophie Okonedo.
+In September 2023, Baker's "weird and great new play", Infinite Life, opened off-Broadway at the Atlantic Theater Company, directed by James Macdonald and featuring Christina Kirk, Mia Katigbak, Kristine Nielsen, Brenda Pressley, Marylouise Burke, and Pete Simpson.
+Also in 2023, Baker made her directorial film debut with the coming-of-age film Janet Planet, starring Julianne Nicholson, Zoe Zeigler, and Sophie Okonedo.
 The film premiered at the 50th Telluride Film Festival.
-David Rooney of The Hollywood Reporter declared it an "exquisite debut" adding that it was "an oddball marvel of comparable beauty".
-Tomris Laffly of TheWrap wrote in a mixed review that "[the film] keeps the viewer at arm’s length from both the joys and aches of tweenhood, when all you crave is to get just a step closer."
-Baker earned two Independent Spirit Award nominations for Best First Feature and Best First Screenplay for her work on the film.
+David Rooney of The Hollywood Reporter called it an "exquisite debut" and "an oddball marvel".
+Tomris Laffly of TheWrap wrote that the film "keeps the viewer at arm’s length from both the joys and aches of tweenhood, when all you crave is to get just a step closer."
+Baker earned two Independent Spirit Award nominations for Best First Feature and Best First Screenplay for the film.

 Teaching

-Baker teaches playwriting at New York University, Barnard College, and in the MFA program at Stony Brook Southampton.
-She is also on the faculty of the Rita and Burton Goldberg MFA in Playwriting program of Hunter College.
-Additionally, Baker is an Associate Professor of Practice in the MFA Playwriting/Directing program at the University of Texas at Austin.
+Baker teaches playwriting at New York University, Barnard College, and Stony Brook Southampton.
+She is also on the faculty of the Rita and Burton Goldberg MFA in Playwriting program of Hunter College and an Associate Professor of Practice in the MFA Playwriting/Directing program at the University of Texas at Austin.

 Personal life

-She is married to Nico Baumbach, with whom she has one child.
+Baker is married to Nico Baumbach, with whom she has one child.
 Her in-laws include Noah Baumbach and Greta Gerwig.

-In July 2017, Baker was among 60 artists who signed an open letter organized by the group Adalah-NY that called on Lincoln Center to cancel performances of a play sponsored by the Israeli government and based on a novel by David Grossman.
-In an open letter to President Biden in 2023, she, along with other Jewish American writers, called for a ceasefire.
+In 2017, Baker was among 60 artists who signed an open letter organized by Adalah-NY that called on Lincoln Center to cancel performances of a play sponsored by the Israeli government and based on a novel by David Grossman.
+In 2023, she and other Jewish American writers called for a ceasefire in the Gaza war in an open letter to President Joe Biden.